Getting creative with condiment bottles - ideas for pouring liquids

 My family loves their condiments.
 Fries without ketchup?
 Forget it.
 Hamburgers or hotdogs without ketchup, mustard, or sauerkraut (depending on who you ask)?
 Unthinkable.
 But that’s not what this blog is about.
 It’s about that classic bottle that comes to mind when I think of ketchup in a diner in central PA.
-They aren’t so elegant, but the design is just right so that when you squeeze the bottle, it comes out in a thin, steady stream of whatever deliciousness is inside.
-Oh, and you can shake and drop them all you want and find that they are 1) pretty indestructible and 2) unlikely to make a huge mess.
+They aren’t so elegant, but the design is just right so that when you squeeze the bottle, it usually comes out in a thin, steady stream of whatever deliciousness is inside.
+Oh, and you can shake and drop them all you want and find that they are 1) pretty indestructible and 2) unlikely to make much of a mess.

 I am writing about condiment bottles because it turns out that they can be handy at home in more than one way.
-I discovered this because my sister, who has challenges with her fine motor skills, likes to use Listerine mouthwash after brushing her teeth.
+I discovered this because my sister, who has decreased fine motor skills, likes to use Listerine mouthwash after brushing her teeth.
 At some point, the opening and closing of a Listerine bottle (which also has a child safety feature) was not possible for her.
-A caregiver had the idea to fill a condiment bottle with Listerine, which can then either be more easily poured into a small paper cup or even squirted directly into the mouth.
+A caregiver had the idea to fill a condiment bottle with Listerine, which can then either be more easily poured into a small paper cup or even squirted directly into her mouth.
 It takes away the possibility of spilling an open bottle of Listerine and can reduce the frustration and/or waste of pouring too much or too little.

 But these condiment bottles are not only useful for mouthwash: You can use them in the kitchen to replace other containers that might be difficult to open or control the flow of, such as salad dressings, syrups, and, well, most other condiments or sauces that you can’t eat without.
 However, a few things to note...